averemee-si/oracdc/doc/KAFKA-CONNECT.md

 ### Redo miner (direct reading of redo without LogMiner) specific parameters

 `a2.redo.filename.convert` - It converts the filename of a redo log to another path.
 It is specified as a string in the <ORIGINAL_PATH>:<NEW_PATH> format.
 If not specified (default), no conversion occurs.

+`a2.asm` - Use Oracle ASM storage.
+Default - _false_

+`a2.asm.jdbc.url` - JDBC URL pointing to the Oracle ASM instance.
+For information about syntax please see description of parameter 'a2.jdbc.url' above

+`a2.asm.username` - Username for connecting to Oracle ASM instance, must have SYSASM role

+`a2.asm.password` - User password for connecting to Oracle ASM instance